-The financial “NEED” is the difference between CWU’s estimated COA and the Federal determination of the EFC.
+The financial “NEED” is the difference between CWU’s estimated "Cost of Attendance" (COA) and the Federal determination of the EFC.

 COA – EFC = Need

-Your award may include government sponsored grants, work-study, and subsidized loan if you have “need.”
+Your award may include government sponsored grants, work study employment, and subsidized loan if you have “need.”
 Central attempts, with limited funds, to offer aid up to the COA.
-Unsubsidized student loan and parent loan may be offered to cover EFC and unmet need.
+Unsubsidized student loan and parent loan may be offered to cover EFC and unmet COA.

-- Be fully enrolled on census date (end of add/drop) Grants are prorated to census date enrollment and cannot be adjusted for late registration.
+- Census date is the day after the add/ drop change of schedule period.
+Make sure to be fully enrolled on census date.
+Grants are prorated to census date enrollment and cannot be adjusted for late registration.

 - Sign on-line master promissory notes for student and parent at www.studentloans.gov

-- Parents, complete PLUS Request process at www.studentloans.gov for a parent loan.
+- Parents must complete the PLUS loan request process at www.studentloans.gov for a parent loan.

 - If you are pre-enrolled as a full-time student, your aid will credit to your student account on the third day of class.
-Census is the day following add/ drop.
-Adjustments & disbursements for < full time will be made following census date.
+Adjustments and disbursements for less than full time enrollment will be made after census date.

-- Refund of excess funds usually occurs 3-4 days following census day.
+- Refund of excess funds usually occurs 3-4 days following census date.
 See Student Financial Services for refund dates. www.cwu.edu/student-accounts